Skip to main content

 Instructional delivery format:

-Version 1 and 2: This course may be delivered in a classroom or online format.
-Topics include: digestion, absorption of nutrients, carbohydrates, fats, protein, vitamins and mineral requirements, additives, fads, diet, exercise and body response, socioeconomic influences on nutritional habits, and culture and consumer concerns.
+Topics covered are: digestion, absorption of nutrients, carbohydrates, fats, protein, vitamins and mineral requirements, additives, fads, diet, exercise and body response, socioeconomic influences on nutritional habits, and culture and consumer concerns.
 Methods of instruction include lecture and lab exercises.

 Version 1: In the lower division baccalaureate/associate degree category OR in the upper division baccalaureate degree category, 3 semester hours in Science or Nutrition (2/11).
 Version 2: In the associate degree/certificate category OR in the lower division baccalaureate/associate degree category, 3 semester hours in Science or Nutrition (4/16 revalidation) (3/21 revalidation).